CCecilia/eliteDangerousEvents/README.md

 ```
 The project is setup for MySql but the the default Sqlite3 database code is just commented out
 so if you want to use the slqlite DB just comment out the MySql code.
 But if you use a
 MySql database be sure to add the credentials to secret.py as explained in the next step.
+Sqlite3
+is advised for development.
 ```

 Create optional secret.py file in eliteDangerousEvents/eliteEvents/eliteEvents/